hideya/langchain-mcp-tools-ts/TECHNICAL.md

 This document captures deep technical issues encountered during the implementation of this library, along with solutions and industry context.

-## 1. LLM Provider Schema Compatibility Crisis
+## 1. LLM Provider Schema Compatibility Issue

 ### Problem Statement